Co-Coordinator: Mary Williford-Shade, Professor

 The School of the Arts brings together the Departments of Dance, Music and Theatre, and Visual Arts.
 The School is a community of artists, educators, therapists, and scholars, and serves a diverse student population, especially women, within a liberal arts context.

-Students may major in any one of the departments with degree programs leading to the Master of Arts, Master of Fine Arts and, in Dance, the Doctor of Philosophy degree.
+Students may major in any one of the departments with degree programs leading to the Master of Arts, Master of Music Therapy, Master of Fine Arts and, in Dance, the Doctor of Philosophy degree.
 Teacher certification programs are offered in dance, music, and visual arts.